 Cyndi Lauper biography

 Cyndi Lauper burst onto the charts with her debut album, She's So Unusual (1983).
 With her eclectic clothes, flamboyantly styled hair and contagious pop melodies, Lauper took the music world by surprise, and the record sold almost 5 million copies.
-Lauper scored a string of hits that included "Time After Time" and "Girls Just Want to Have Fun” and won the 1984 Grammy Award for Best New Artist.
+Lauper scored a string of hits that included "Time After Time" and "Girls Just Want to Have Fun," and won the 1984 Grammy Award for best new artist.
+In June 2013, Lauper's musical Kinky Boots won six Tony Awards, including for best musical, best leading man and best original score.

 Cynthia Ann Stephanie Lauper was born on June 22, 1953, in Brooklyn, New York.
 Growing up, Lauper felt like an outcast.
 Her parents divorced when she was 5.
 Lauper and her two siblings were raised by her mother, who worked as a waitress to support the family.
 She did not do well in school, and was reportedly kicked out of several parochial schools in her youth.
 Despite her hard times, she discovered a love of singing at an early age, and was writing her own songs by the age of 12.